clearlyTHUYDOAN/ama/README.md

 Hence, this AMA.
 I hope to provide an accessible document of frequently asked questions re: bootcamp 💻

-If what you're looking for isn't here, please submit a Github issue and I will get back to you (within reason)! 😬
+If what you're looking for isn't here, please submit a GitHub issue and I will get back to you (within reason)! 😬

 And if this AMA was helpful for you, consider [sending a virtual coffee](https://www.buymeacoffee.com/clearlythuydoan) as a token of appreciation ☕❤️